kooleila/snwc_downscale/README.md

 ## Usage
 ```
-run biasc_downscale.sh WS # T2m, RH or WG
+sh run_biasc_downscale.sh WS # T2m, RH or WG
-OR for just observation analysis
+OR for just observation analysis use
 sh run_lsm_gridpp.sh WS # T2m, RH or WG
 ```
 * Heavily relies on data only available at FMI.